Anuken/animdustry/README.md

 ## running on desktop

-- `nimble debug` to launch the game directly in debug mode
+- `nimble run` to launch the game directly
 - `nimble deploy <win/lin/mac>` to create an executable in the `build/` directory for a specific platform; cross-compiling for Windows requires mingw installed

 ## running/compiling on android